ola-dpol/maths-tutor/README.md

 # maths-tutor

-#A big acknow;edgment to my tutor and mentor, Issam Badu, Development Island, UK.
+#A big acknowledgement to my tutor and mentor, Issam Badu, Development Island, UK.
+Thank you, sir.